 Tuck placed #9 in the annual U.S. News & World Report ranking of full-time MBA programs.
 This ranking is based on a combination of surveys of deans and recruiters and statistical indicators that measure the quality of a school's students and employment results.
 In the specialty rankings, Tuck was highlighted as a top school in the management category.
 Business school deans and program heads were asked to nominate programs for excellence in each of the specialty categories.
 Tuck had the third highest percent of graduates employed three months after graduation and the fifth highest average combination of starting salary and signing bonus among the top business schools.

-Business school rankings started in the late 1980s but the number of ranking grew significantly in the early 2000s.
+Business school rankings started in the late 1980s but the number of rankings grew significantly in the early 2000s.
 Since 2000, there have been 69 rankings published in which Tuck has ranked #1 eight times, been in the top five 38% of the time and in the top ten 81% of the time.
 Tuck is often praised as a strong general management program whose students are known for teamwork and leadership.

 THE WALL STREET JOURNAL

 Tuck consistently held one of the top three spots in the seven years this ranking was published.
 The national ranking was based on how recruiters rated each school on 21 attributes, including students' leadership potential and strategic thinking, their previous work experience, the faculty and curriculum, and the career services office.
-These ratings, along with recruiters' plans to recruit at a school and a "mass appeal" factor, make up the methodology for this ranking.
+These ratings, along with recruiters' plans to recruit at a school and a "mass appeal" factor, made up the methodology for this ranking.